saturn597/mosaigraph/README.md

 [armstrong1.jpg](http://saturn597.github.io/mosaics/armstrong1.jpg)

-The preprocessing file `hubbleimages` referenced only about 1500 images.
+The preprocessing file `hubbleimages` was created based on only about 1500 images.
 We couldn't use the `-u` flag because there weren't enough images to make each piece unique.

 By the way, using the "slow" approach on Neil Armstrong looks like this: